HilaManor/Scene-Understanding-Based-on-Text-Detection/README.md

      - char_min_score & Word_min_score
      - input size - Require strong GPU (recognize more in panorama pic)

-  A. Various pics from different angles of the same word provides diffrent recognition (if the word was cut / in the corner in one of them Vs presented as whole word in another pic)
+  A. Various pics from different angles of the same word provides different recognition (if the word was cut / in the corner in one of them Vs presented as whole word in another pic)

+  2. - new dict for <3 characters - street words (Boulevard, street, etc), conjuctions (and, or, to)
+     - different kinds of dict? - ex: recognize it's a street sign, using relevant dict (3RD AV)

+  1. Dict -> evaluate by distance with weights -> for ex- 3/4 chars are 100%, do not change them in the final word

+  3. - Transformation - If a word in a corner -> calculate the transformation between 2 frames: to check if in the new image the word is different
+     - If a word is in the corner - smaller weights for later.

+  5. Ask about features, specifically ResNet50 + Hourglass - can we improve (?)